SoCXin/doc/docs/arm/stm32/project/cmd_init.rst

 via "Import Project" functionality.

 A list with supported IDE is available within ``pio project init --help`` command.
-Also, please take a look at :ref:`ide` page.
+Also, please take a look at :ref:`mcs51` page.

 .. option::
     -e, --environment